 For what it matters in terms of your hi-speed internet; make sure your Internet connection is reliable, if it isn’t your VoIP/Home Phone experience will suffer.
 A general rule of thumb is that the more bandwidth you have the better it is for VoIP.
 Typically you’ll need to have available 128K for upload and downstream download for good voice quality.
-What that means is that you need at least 512K upload – ideal 1M to leave room when other devices are on.
+What that means is that you need at least 512K upload – ideal 1M to leave a room when other devices are on.
 To check your current internet download and upload speeds use the services of Speedtest.net by choosing the test server closest to your location.

 It’s important that you chose those features that are really important to you.
-Some providers will offer all you can chose menu of features, but to a premium price while others offer them all-inclusive.
+Some providers will offer all you can choose a menu of features, but to a premium price while others offer them all-inclusive.

 One of the important things to consider is the system availability record of the VoIP provider.
 System availability, indicates how much time the systems had been down in the past?
-Ideally the uptime needs to be 99.9% available.
+Ideally, the uptime needs to be 99.9% available.
 Most reputable providers are or are supported in the back-end by CLEC (Competitive Local Exchange Carrier) – whom must adhere to strict uptime of service.
-A CLEC is an organization offering local telephone service that is not one of the traditional telephone companies; in Canada CRTC grants CLEC designations.
+A CLEC is an organization offering local telephone service that is not one of the traditional telephone companies; in Canada, CRTC grants CLEC designations.

 In Customer Care Access is important to understand how you can reach out their support, is there a 1-800 number available?
 Can they be reached via email?
 Or Chat?
 Do they provide sufficient online help access?
 Also in consideration is the web access to your account, can you access it online?
-Steer away offers that claim once in a lifetime payment – usually those do not support Number Portability, there’s no customer support nor web interface to manage your account and you don’t know for sure if there is any support for 911.
+Steer away offers that claim once in a lifetime payment – usually, those do not support Number Portability, there’s no customer support nor web interface to manage your account and you don’t know for sure if there is any support for 911.
 Lastly is e911 compliance, as described in VoIP and 911 – Emergency Calls there are some important differences that you need to be aware.

 So in summary what you need to consider:

-- High Speed Internet Connection: The more the merrier & we recommend to try to get your VoIP service and internet from different providers (we know, very Canadian to bundle – but sometimes it pays to unbundle)
+- High-Speed Internet Connection: The more the merrier & we recommend to try to get your VoIP service and internet from different providers (we know, very Canadian to bundle – but sometimes it pays to unbundle)